lbachman/DjangoProject/notes/GettingStartedNotes.md

 # Overview
-This is a Django project that connects to a database of members and implements CRUD operations and basic RESTful API standards.
+This is a Django project designed to interact with a member database, facilitating Create, Read, Update, and Delete (CRUD) operations while adhering to basic RESTful API conventions.

 # Requirements